thejohnfreeman/cupcake.cmake/README.md

 e.g. `with_xyz`, rather than
 conditionally linking based on whether or not CMake succeeded in finding them.

-Unless `PRIVATE` is passed, this call saves the package name (but not the version, even when given) in a list of dependencies for the project.
+Unless `PRIVATE` is passed, this command saves the package name (but not the version, even when given) in a list of dependencies for the project.
 That list is kept in a [`DIRECTORY` property][36]